firstdraft/guides/loops-in-ruby.md

 The hardest part, I think, is getting your head around the block variable `|num|`.
 It takes some practice.
 Try to remember that it's just a name that we make up for use within the `do` and `end` block to refer to each element in the array as the loop is being executed.
 I could have called it `zebra` if I wanted to, and behind the scenes, Ruby would have assigned each element in the list to the variable `zebra` as we got to its turn.

-Soon, you'll be embedding Ruby loops in your view templates to create beautiful pages with code that looks something like this:
+Soon, you'll be embedding Ruby loops in your view templates to create dynamic, data-driven pages with code that looks something like this:

 ```erb
 <% timeline_photos.each do |the_photo| %>